scianbird/petbook/README.md

 I began with setting up a "skeleton" of the project and making sure that all the connections were working by using a database table I had previously created for a workshop.
 As I worked on this I continued to think about the logic I would have to employ in order to create the filtered display I'm planning.
 At the moment I have 2 main approaches in mind:

 - Have the form send some hidden property based on what image the user is looking at.
-This seems like a more elegant way of figuring it out, and by more elegant I think I mean more complex
+This seems like a more elegant way of figuring it out, and by more elegant I think I mean more complex (note to self, would this be done by calling the render function at different times?)

 - Have the user select which pet their comment is for in a dropdown list.
 This means that the form would always be static, and only the data that the user enters would have to differ

-As the setup time continues I will continue to think about this and do some research on how a form may send the hidden data I would be looking for -- this will include looking at query strings & the form on the TechEd website that auto-selects a value based on what link the user has clicked to view the form
+As the setup time continues I will continue to think about this and do some research on how a form may send the hidden data I would be looking for -- this will include looking at query strings & the form on the TechEd website that auto-selects a value based on what link the user has clicked to view the form.
+However, until then I will create a version of the site that displays all of the comments under each image, not just the comments intended for that pet (in order to ensure I have the minimum working site and to allow me time to style breakpoints) and then I will attempt to build onto that.